Why Cyber Awareness Is No Longer Just an IT Skill

 • Create a Safe Space: Schedule some time with your child to open up and share with you their feelings.
 Ensure that you’re in a quiet and comfortable environment.
 This will signal to your son/daughter that the conversation is private and valued.

-• Be Non-Judgmental: Respond to what they share without casting judgement.
+• Be Non-Judgmental: Respond to what they share without casting judgment.
 Avoid phrases like “You shouldn’t feel that way” or “It’s not a big deal.”
 Instead, validate their feelings with affirmations like “I understand why you might feel that way.”
 Maybe share some anecdotes of similar experiences you have had in the workplace.

 • Encourage them to talk to Someone at Work: Encourage them to discuss their feelings with a trusted colleague, HR, or their supervisor.
 Many workplaces value employee well-being and might have solutions or resources available.